patsul12/JobSearch/README.md

 PhantomJS is required to run the tests for this application.
 [Installing Phantom](http://phantomjs.org/download.html)

-with those dependencies installed, then run
+with those dependencies installed, run
 `bundle install`

 `rake`

 `rails s`

-to get the development server up and running
+to get the development server running

 ###Testing:
 to run the entire test suite simply run `rspec`